Yogesh-Shaligram/Medico/README.md

 <img src="https://user-images.githubusercontent.com/43718012/141610976-e4764b9c-37d8-4550-858d-ea587c4802b1.jpg" width="200"> <img src="https://user-images.githubusercontent.com/43718012/141610977-665e3621-9633-498e-9a4d-d72f179a5297.jpg" width="200">

 # Features
--[x]  The system consists of two panels: Doctor and Patient.
+- [x]  The system consists of two panels: Doctor and Patient.
 The users will first have to download the application and install it in their mobile devices.
--[x] The patient can use this ID along with a password for logging into the app each time he uses it.
+- [x] The patient can use this ID along with a password for logging into the app each time he uses it.
 After logging in, the patient will have to select a filtration type, i.e., Specialization of the doctors.
 If he unsure of his health condition, he is able to input his symptoms from the given set.
+- [x] A report of the health condition of the patient is generated.
+Based on the location and the type of health condition, the doctors list will be displayed.
+The patient can select any particular doctor and view his profile.
+- [x] If the user selects a doctor, the automated scheduling system will schedule an appointment based on the date and time given by the user.
+The user may request for new timings, or reschedule based on his convenience.
+- [x] The databases will get updated accordingly and both the patient and the doctor receive a notification.
+The doctor will be able to view the details of the patient and their health report.The addon to this system is that the patient will receive a reminder notification 2 hours before the actual appointment.
+This will be very useful in case the patient tends to forget the appointment.
+- [x] Upon arrival of the patient at the doctors clinic, the doctor can suggest medicines and further references to other doctors if necessary.
+- [x] The patients records, appointment dates, suggestions will all be stored in the database for viewing by patients and doctors.
+An add-on feature to this application is that the patients are suggested home remedies to common diseases like the cold, flu, fever and so on.